tomtclai/gs-consuming-rest-ios/README.md

 ![Create new Single View Application Project](images/project1.png)

 Choose the following options for the new project.
 These are the same values used in the sample code.
+Note that `iPhone` is selected in the Devices drop down menu.

 ![Choose options for the new project](images/project2.png)